 Like so many other industries, law enforcement is going through a number of changes, not the least of which is how evidence handling is done.
 What “evidence management” meant even five years ago is.

-Law enforcement works to lock up criminals, but to do so they often also need to lock up evidence.
-Lost or tampered with evidence can end careers.
-Failure to secure chain of custody can also be.
+Law enforcement works hard to lock up criminals — but to do so, they also need to lock up evidence.
+Lost or compromised evidence can derail investigations and end careers.
+Failure to secure a chain.